Cleaning Up Epoxy Spills

-- DO NOT use sawdust or other fine cellulose materials to absorb hardeners.
+- DO NOT use sawdust or other fine cellulose materials to absorb epoxy hardeners.

-- DO NOT dispose of hardener in trash containing sawdust or other fine cellulose materials—spontaneous combustion can occur.
+- DO NOT dispose of epoxy hardener in a trash container that contains sawdust or other fine cellulose materials—spontaneous combustion can occur.

-- Clean resin or mixed epoxy residue with lacquer thinner, acetone or alcohol.
+- Clean epoxy resin or mixed epoxy residue with lacquer thinner, acetone or alcohol.
 Follow all safety warnings on solvent containers.
-Clean hardener residue with warm soapy water.
+Clean epoxy hardener residue with warm, soapy water.

-- Dispose of resin, hardener, and empty containers safely.
-Puncture a corner of the can and drain residue into the appropriate new container of resin or hardener.
+- Dispose of epoxy resin, hardener, and empty containers safely.
+Puncture a corner of the can and drain residue into the appropriate new container of epoxy resin or hardener.

-- DO NOT dispose of resin or hardener in a liquid state.
-Waste resin and hardener can be mixed and cured (in small quantities) to a non-hazardous inert solid.
+- DO NOT dispose of epoxy resin or hardener in a liquid state.
+Waste epoxy resin and hardener can be mixed and cured (in small quantities) to a non-hazardous inert solid.

 CAUTION!
 Large pots of curing epoxy can get hot enough to ignite surrounding combustible materials and give off hazardous fumes.
 Place pots of mixed epoxy in a safe and ventilated area, away from workers and combustible materials.
-Dispose of the solid mass only if cure is complete and the mass has cooled.
+Dispose of the solid mass only if the curing process is complete and the epoxy mass has cooled.
 Follow federal, state or local disposal regulations.

-Removing uncured or non-curing epoxy.
-Uncured epoxy is removed as you would spilled resin.
-Scrape as much material as you can from the surface using a stiff metal or plastic scraper-warm the epoxy to lower its viscosity.
+Remove uncured or non-curing epoxy as you would spilled resin.
+Scrape as much material as you can from the surface using a stiff metal or plastic scraper.
+Warm the epoxy to lower its viscosity.
 Clean the residue with lacquer thinner, acetone, or alcohol.
 Follow safety warnings on solvents, and provide adequate ventilation.
-After recoating wood surfaces with epoxy, it’s a good idea to brush the wet epoxy (in the direction of the grain) with a wire brush to improve adhesion.
-Allow solvents to dry before recoating.
+After recoating wood surfaces with epoxy, it’s a good idea to brush the wet epoxy in the direction of the grain with a wire brush to improve adhesion.
+Allow solvents to dry before recoating with epoxy.

 Use a heat gun to heat and soften the epoxy.
-Start in a small area a near a corner or edge.
+Start in a small area near a corner or edge.
 Apply heat until you can slip a putty knife or chisel under the cloth (about 200°F).
 Grab the edge with a pair of pliers and pull up on the cloth while heating just ahead of the separation.
-On large areas, use a utility knife to score the glass and remove in narrower strips.
-The resulting surface texture may be coated or remaining epoxy may be removed as follows.
+On large areas, use a utility knife to score the glass and remove the epoxied fiberglass cloth in narrower strips.
+The resulting surface texture may be coated, or the remaining epoxy may be removed as described below.